Looks Unfamiliar: Ben Baker – Historical Sitcom Man

 Further Listening

-If you’re looking for more Looks Unfamiliar with a Christmas twist, you can find Ben talking about Bernard And The Genie here and the unsurprisingly long-forgotten original version of Now – The Christmas Album here.
-You can also find me chatting with Ben about the Nativity module of BBC Schools show Watch here.
+If you’re looking for more Looks Unfamiliar with a Christmas twist, you can find Ben talking about Bernard And The Genie here and the unsurprisingly long-forgotten original version of Now – The Christmas Album here and The Goodies: Snow White 2, Roland’s Yuletide Binge and Grange Hill For Christmas here, and chatting with me about the Nativity module of BBC Schools show Watch here.
+You can also find Ben on The Golden Age Of Children’s TV talking about Round The Bend here.

-Ben has also appeared on Tim’s Marvel Cinematic Universe podcast It’s Good, Except It Sucks talking about Ant-Man here, Cloak And Dagger here and Avengers: Endgame – featuring Chris Evans (Not That One) – here.
+Ben has also appeared on Tim’s Marvel Cinematic Universe podcast It’s Good, Except It Sucks talking about Ant-Man here, Cloak And Dagger here, I Am Groot here and Avengers: Endgame – featuring Chris Evans (Not That One) – here.

 Further Reading